Previous dayApril 27, 2026Next day

 8.2 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 107 km E of McCarthy, Alaska came in on April 27, 2026 at 15:14 UTC.
-At a depth of 8.2 km, the event was shallow crustal.
+On April 27, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 107 km E of McCarthy, Alaska at 15:14 UTC.
+This was a shallow crustal earthquake, focused at 8.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 61.332°, -140.919°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27